Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-database.md

 After creating the schema, we'll seed the database with initial data to work with.
 We'll create SQL INSERT statements for:

-1. Categories (Rings, Necklaces, Bracelets, Earrings)
-2. Metals (Gold, Silver, Platinum)
+1. Metals (Gold, Silver, Platinum)
-3. Gemstones (Diamond, Ruby, Emerald, Sapphire)
+2. Gemstones (Diamond, Ruby, Emerald, Sapphire)
-4. Discounts (Summer Sale, Clearance)
+3. Styles (Classic, Modern, Art Deco, Minimalist)
-5. Sample products with relationships to metals, categories, and discounts
+4. Sample products with relationships to metals, gemstones, and styles
-6. Sample product-gemstone relationships
-7. Sample customers
-8. Sample reviews
+5. Sample orders and order items

 This seed data will provide a realistic starting point for testing our API endpoints.